disshaaa/Event-Management-Ticketing/README.md

 ---

-## 🚀 How to Use

-1. Clone this repository.
-2. Open SQL Server Management Studio (SSMS).
-3. Run the scripts in the following order:
-   - `create_tables.sql`
-   - `insert_data.sql`
-4. Use `sample_queries.sql` to test and interact with the database.

----

 ## 🏁 Conclusion

 This project demonstrates effective use of relational database concepts to model a real-world scenario — managing a university fest.
 It highlights normalization, relationship mapping, and practical SQL usage.